libremfg/rhize-docs/content/use-cases/genealogy.md

     identifier:
 ---

 This document provides a high-level overview of how to use Rhize for use cases in material genealogy.

 In manufacturing, a _genealogy_ is the record of what a material contains or what it is now a part of.
 As its name implies, genealogy represents the family tree of the material.
+The reasons to enable a genealogy include to:
+- Prevent product recalls by isolating deviations early in the material flow
+- Decrease recall time by having a complete record of where material starts and ends
+- For reporting and performance analysis of material deviations
+- Compliance and documentation about tracking material

 Rhize provides a standards-based schema to represent material in at all levels of granularity.
-The ISA-95 schema of its DB automatically creates associations between material lots and other information about planned and performed work.
+The graph structure of its DB has built-in properties to associate material lots with other information about planned and performed work.
 This database has a GraphQL API, which can pull full genealogies from terse queries.
 As such, Rhize makes an **ideal backend to use for genealogical use cases**.